Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Pairplot

-**io questi li toglierei. tanto spazio**
+**spostare dopo scatter plot**

-We will plot a pairplot to visualize the relationship between the variables.
-The pairplot is a grid of scatterplots that shows the relationship between each pair of variables in the dataset.
+A pairplot, as the name suggests, is a plot that enables us to visualize the pairwise relationships between different variables in a dataset.
+It is essentially a matrix of scatterplots, where each scatterplot shows the relationship between a pair of variables.
-This visualization helps us to identify patterns and correlations between the variables.
+This type of visualization is particularly useful for exploring potential relationships and correlations between all the variables.
+As previously noted, by examining the scatterplots we can identify patterns, trends, and outliers in the data.

-First of all we have to define the function for the pairplot.
-We will define a function for the histogram, the correlation and the smooth line.
+Before we can create a pairplot, we need to define a some functions for it.
+This functions will generate the scatterplots, as well as additional elements such as histograms, correlation coefficients, and a smooth line to help visualize the distribution and correlation of the data.

-Then we create the pairplot using the defined functions.
+Finally, we create the pairplot using the defined functions.

 <img src="Statistical_Learning_Final_Report_files/figure-html/pairplot-1.png" style="display: block; margin: auto;" />

-ADD COMMENTS ON THE GRAPH
+**ADD COMMENTS ON THE GRAPH (I don't know how to comment it)**

 ## Barplot